Battle of Adwa: Italian forces

 They [the Italians] had inadequate maps, old-model guns, poor communication equipment and inferior footgear for the rocky ground.
 (The newer Carcano Model 91 rifles were not issued because Baratieri, under constraints to be economical, wanted to use up the old cartridges).
 Morale was low as the veterans were homesick and the newcomers were too inexperienced to have any esprit de corps.
 There was a shortage of mules and saddles.

 The Italian operational corps in Eritrea was under the command of General Oreste Baratieri.
-The chief of staff was Lieutenant Colonel Giacchino Valenzano.
+The chief of staff was Lieutenant Colonel Gioacchino Valenzano.